learn-co-students/nyc04-seng-ft-041920/35-jsx-and-props/README.md

 ===

 ## SWBATs
+- [ ] Setup a new React app and play around with building UIs
 - [ ] Understand how `create-react-app` works and what it offers a developer
-- [ ] Organize code into files and use the import-export syntax to pass ddata between components
+- [ ] Organize code into files and use the import-export syntax to pass data between components
 - [ ] Use props to make components more dynamic and reusable
-- [ ] Setup a new React app and play around with building UIs
-- [ ] **BONUS/HOMEWORK** Use the `children` prop

 ## Outline
 - [ ] Review project wireframe/component hierarchy